usc-isi-i2/kgtk/README.md

 ### Local installation

-0. Our installations will be in a conda environment.
-If you don't have a conda installed, follow [link](https://docs.conda.io/projects/conda/en/latest/user-guide/install/) to install it.
+Our installation will be in a **conda environment**.
+If you don't have conda installed, follow [link](https://docs.conda.io/projects/conda/en/latest/user-guide/install/) to install it.
+Once installed, follow the instructions below:

 1. Set up your own conda environment:
 ```
 conda create -n kgtk-env python=3.7